flowershow/flowershow-app/README.md

 ---
 title: The best way to publish markdown powered websites
-description: Flowershow is the easiest way to create markdown-based websites quickly — for docs, handbooks, blogs and landing pages.
+description: Flowershow is the easiest way to create elegant markdown-based websites quickly — for docs, handbooks, blogs, PKMs and landing pages.
 No coding required.
 Sign up and have a site live in seconds!
 layout: plain
 showToc: false
 showEditLink: false